soimy/eventemitter3-timer/README.md

 //Add a postrender or prerender event to add the timer.update in the raf. animationLoop.on('postrender', function(){
-  PIXI.timer.update(this.delta); //Pass as param the delta time to PIXI.timer.update });
+  PIXI.timerManager.update(this.delta); //Pass as param the delta time to PIXI.timerManager.update });

 animationLoop.start();